TofuBytes-Studies-Group/OLA2-SofQuality/ReadMe.md

 ---

 ### Group Testing & Refinement
-- We made sure to refine our code, and made unit tests for our validator part.
-We also made sure to use Equivalence Partitioning and Boundary Value Analysis for our tests.
+- We made sure to refine our code, and developed unit tests for our validator component and Equivalence Partitioning and Boundary Value Analysis were applied to ensure comprehensive test coverage.
 Our unit tests are made based on this data:
 - Description length:
   - Valid, too short, too long ( minimum 5, maximum 255)